1961 Quarter Value Checker: Errors List, “D” & No Mint Mark Worth

 1961 Type B Reverse Quarter Value (FS-901)

-The 1961 Type B Reverse Quarter (FS-901) represents one of the most significant die varieties in the Washington Quarter series, distinguished by subtle but important differences in the reverse eagle design.
+The 1961 Type B Reverse Quarter (FS-901) — catalogued using the Fivaz-Stanton (FS) variety attribution system, the standard reference for U.S. coin die varieties — represents one of the most significant die varieties in the Washington Quarter series.
+It features a modified reverse eagle with subtle but consistent differences in feather detail and positioning compared to the standard Type A reverse used throughout most of the series.

-Expert authentication is typically required to definitively identify this variety, as the differences are subtle but consistent.
-Certified examples command substantial premiums over regular 1961 quarters, with values increasing dramatically in higher grades where the design details are most visible.
+This variety was used sporadically during 1961 production, making it a scarce find that often goes unnoticed by casual collectors.
+Expert authentication is typically required, as the differences are subtle but reliable.
+Certified examples command substantial premiums over regular 1961 quarters, with values increasing dramatically in higher grades where the design details are most visible and the variety is easiest to confirm.

 1961 No Mint Mark Type B Reverse Quarter Price/Grade Chart